Download & Installation

 3. Install openTEPES via pip by pip install openTEPES

-Continue at Get Started and see the Tips.
+Continue at Get started.

 GitHub Repository (the hard way)